 - Your doctor may wait to make sure they do not give you a wrong diagnosis.

-- A diagnosis stays on your medical records even if it changes later.
-Therefore, doctors may wait to diagnose you until they are certain.
+- A diagnosis usually stays on your medical records even if it changes later.
+So doctors may wait to diagnose you until they are certain.

 - Some people can recover from one or two episodes of mental illness.
 A doctor may want to see if this happens first.